xcart/xcart-docs/_pages/kb_en/multivendor/coupons_usage_with_multivendor.md

 ## Coupons: Multivendor store administrator experience
 The store administrator can view, edit and delete any coupons created by the vendors.
 If the administrator themselves is also a vendor, they can create and manage coupons for their own products (Such coupons are not visible to vendors and can be applied only to the products owned by the administrator).

-If necessary, the administrator can create coupons on behalf of vendors and change the owner of any existing coupon.
-To do so, they need to specify the vendor who will be the owner of the coupon using the Vendor field in the coupon details:
+If necessary, the administrator can create coupons on behalf of vendors.
+To create a coupon for a vendor, the administrator needs to specify this vendor as the owner of the coupon using the Vendor field in the coupon details:
 ![mvcoupons_coupon_vendor_field_in_admin.png]({{site.baseurl}}/attachments/ref_2HGKKzgD/mvcoupons_coupon_vendor_field_in_admin.png)

+The administrator can change the owner of any existing coupon.